igorbragaia/LRU-DB-Queries-Cache/README.md

 In order to realize this query caching project, team choosed to implement a LRU - Least Recently Used cache, which basically consists of a data structure that supports two operations.
 They are

 * **get(key)** returns value cached for given key.
 It will be a SQL query string
-* **put(key, value)** caches a SQL query string in its respective response
+* **put(key, value)** caches a SQL query string and its respective response

 Note that LRU Cache has a maximum data to be cached in order to avoid stack overflow so no queried elements are dropped once cache gets full.
-Furthermore, this cache is implemented using linked lists and hash tables in order to accomplish an amortized look up and update times.
+Furthermore, this cache is implemented using linked lists and hash tables in order to accomplish an amortized look up and update time complexities.

 Finally, this project has been implemented in C++, interacting with Postgres database deployed in production environment through Heroku.
-There is algo a ReactJS+NodeJS simple web app that allows database viewing and editing, look at [https://goo.gl/oeRbiQ](https://goo.gl/oeRbiQ).
+There is algo a ReactJS+NodeJS simple web app that allows database ata dviewing and editing, look at [https://goo.gl/oeRbiQ](https://goo.gl/oeRbiQ).